 Don’t enforce such a trait.

-Does a German shepherd need a crate?
+Do German Shepherds Need A Crate?
 Well, I know your answer is a big yes!!
-As you can see, there are a host of benefits of crating your German shepherd.
+As you can see, there are hosts of benefits of crating your German shepherd.
 From limiting the damages and giving your dog a haven to “mediate”, there is no other place better than a crate.